thisistamim/webView/README.md

-Hello Android Dev!
+## Hello Android Dev!

-> I use this app in android.
-It's simple web app.
-If any advice, please commit a messages :)
+> I've built this app and it is working properly.
+This is a simple webView app.
+If any bugs are found, please message me :)

 ---